-The Public Schools category includes Small and Large Distributed Generation projects as well as community solar projects that serve a public school in Illinois.325 The Public Schools category will generally comprise at least 15% of the ABP capacity.
+The Public Schools category includes Small and Large Distributed Generation projects as well as community solar projects that serve a public school in Illinois.324 The Public Schools category will generally comprise at least 15% of the ABP capacity.
 Public Schools projects will also feature 20-year REC delivery contracts that pay for RECs over time as they are delivered, rather than the front-loaded payment schedule previously used under the ABP.

 Section 1-75(c)(1)(K)(iv) of the IPA Act restricts the eligibility of projects under the Public Schools category to those that are installed "at" a public school.
-In accordance with the Commission's Final Order approving this Plan, community solar projects developed on land adjacent to a public school or on school district-owned land are eligible to participate in this category.326
+In accordance with the Commission's Final Order approving this Plan, community solar projects developed on land adjacent to a public school or on school district-owned land are eligible to participate in this category.325

 For community solar projects participating in the Public Schools category, the public school at which the project is sited (or the school district within which the project host is located) must be an anchor subscriber to the community solar project.
 As such, the public school or district must subscribe to a minimum of 10% of the project's capacity and, by law, cannot exceed 40% of the project's capacity.
 The Agency recognizes that it may be difficult for a school district or public school to predict the levels of student enrollment - and thereby, energy usage - for the next 20 years.
 The Agency will allow flexibility around the ability of an anchor tenant of a Public School category community solar project to transfer the subscription to another public school or school district and adjust the subscription size (within the 10-40% range) as needed.
 In order to ensure that the benefits of the Public Schools category return to the schools that host these community solar projects, the Agency will require that the hosting public school (or the district within which the hosting school is located) request a waiver from the requirements as necessary during the subscription term.
-The Agency will develop the waiver process through solicitation of stakeholder feedback and publish the process in the Program Guidebook.327
+The Agency will develop the waiver process through solicitation of stakeholder feedback and publish the process in the Program Guidebook.326

-For this category, public schools are defined as any school operated by the authority of the Illinois School Code.328 Public school projects located within Environmental Justice Communities or located on schools that are categorized as a Tier 1 or Tier 2 school based on the latest annual Evidence-Based Funding Distribution process by the Illinois State Board of Education shall be given priority in the allocation process.329
+For this category, public schools are defined as any school operated by the authority of the Illinois School Code.327 Public school projects located within Environmental Justice Communities or located on schools that are categorized as a Tier 1 or Tier 2 school based on the latest annual Evidence-Based Funding Distribution process by the Illinois State Board of Education shall be given priority in the allocation process.328

 To achieve the desired prioritization, 70% of capacity will be allocated to schools categorized as Tier 1, Tier 2, and schools located within Environmental Justice Communities, and 30% will be allocated to Tier 3 and Tier 4 schools not located within Environmental Justice Communities.
-Tiers will be determined using the prior year results of the annual Evidence-Based Funding Distribution process
+Tiers will be determined using the prior year results of the annual Evidence-Based Funding Distribution process conducted by the Illinois State Board of Education.329 Capacity will be further allocated by size within these two groups of school types.
+25% of each allocation will go to projects less than or equal to 250

-325 For the December 14, 2021 block opening of capacity for Public Schools, only DG applications were accepted.
+324 For the December 14, 2021 block opening of capacity for Public Schools, only DG applications were accepted.